Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

 \section{Experimental Results}

-We present results from two sets of experiments\footnote{The code for POM-Localization and our experiments is available at \url{https://github.com/ut-amrl/pom_localization}.} that evaluate POM-Localization's ability to 1) accurately estimate trajectories when knowledge of the distribution of movable objects is limited and the correctness of the POM is varied, and 2) ensure consistency in global localization over long time scales in environments with movable objects.
+We present results from two sets of experiments\footnote{ The code for POM-Localization and our experiments is available at \url{https://github.com/ut-amrl/pom_localization} and uses \cite{Agarwal_Ceres_Solver_2022} for optimization.} that evaluate POM-Localization's ability to 1) accurately estimate trajectories when knowledge of the distribution of movable objects is limited and the correctness of the POM is varied, and 2) ensure consistency in global localization over long time scales in environments with movable objects.
+We also provide qualitative results for a trajectory in a parking lot using semantically-labeled points.
+In these experiments, we focus on lidar-based approaches, as the increased field of view and sensor range associated with lidar are important for localization in changing environments.

-\hide{Our experiments were in 2D, though this approach extends to 3D using a 3D pose kernel. }